Interview With Rizél De’Lano

 Where Do You Get Your Information Or Ideas For Your Books?

 I do a lot of research for clients and sometimes an idea is sparked off from a tiny piece of info, or even a word or two.

 My three teddy bears.
 Collectively I call them the Buksies.
-They are also the main characters in a children’s book I’m planning to write in two years’ time.
+They are also the main characters in a the book I’m planning to write one day.
 They are exceptional companions and access a part of my brain which I can’t.
 They come up with the most outrageous ideas, which work very well [wide grin].

 Absolutely.
 I’ve been writing for the past 23 years.
 Started in business writing in PR and reputation management and as the years past made sure I can write anything for any application.
 But I’ve learned writing fiction gives me the mind’s freedom I so crave.

-It came naturally from a young age and I can’t really recall something specific now.
+It came naturally – I can’t really recall something specific now.
 Maybe the day when I wrote an invitation to a company’s yearend ball for all its customers and clients… My client was delighted and I discovered I have a knack for storytelling.